 Marvin Pentz Gay Jr. was born in 1939, in Washington, D.C., to church minister Marvin Gay Sr., and domestic worker Alberta Gay (née Cooper).
 The second eldest of six children they spent his early years in Washington before moving to the Deanwood section of northeastern D.C., as teenagers.
 The family were devout Pentecostal and the Reverend Marvin Gay, Sr., a strict disciplinarian, who believed in corporal punishment.
 Marvin Jnr was dominated by his father as a child and was frequently beaten from age seven well into his teenage years.
 Their relationship worsened during his teenage years, and his father often through him out of the house.
 Martin started singing in the church aged four, quickly becoming a soloist in the choir.
 Later he took up piano and drums, and music became his escape from the nightmarish realities of his home life.
 Marvin was encouraged to pursue a professional music career after a performance at a school play.
 His early muscical influences were doo-wop groups such as The Moonglows, The Five Keys and The Capris.

 At Cardozo High School, he joined several doo-wop vocal groups, including the Dippers and the D.C.
 Tones.
 Young Marvin dropped out of school, aged 17, to join the United States Air Force as a basic airman but was discharged shortly afterwards due to indiscipline.
 He formed the Marquees in 1957 with Reese Palmer and the quartet worked in the D.C. area.
-Bo Diddley liked them and up got them a record deal but the group's sole single, "Wyatt Earp" (co-written by Bo Diddley), failed to chart.
+Bo Diddley liked them and got them a record deal, but the group's single, "Wyatt Earp" (co-written by Bo Diddley), failed to chart.

 Harvey Fuqua (The Moonglows) heard and hired The Marquees as employees before changing their name to Harvey and the New Moonglows.
 The group relocated to Chicago and recorded several sides for Chess in 1959, including the song "Mama Loocie," which was Gaye's first lead vocal recording.
 They also got work as session singers for established acts such as Chuck Berry, singing on the hits "Back in the U.S.A." and "Almost Grown."